Hot Condition Now? Resideo Technologies (REZI)

 VOLATILITY ANALYSIS:

-Volatility remained at 9.19% over last week and shows 10.79% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at -.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+Volatility remained at 7.77% over last week and shows 10.17% volatility in last month.
 VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 0.57.
+ATR value stands at 0.49.

-Resideo Technologies (REZI) exchanged 2828283 shares on hands in most recent trading session and observed an average volume with 1.61M shares.
-The stock acknowledged active focus on shares in the last trading session.
-REZI disclosed a change of 1.41% and its listed share value at $5.05 in Tuesday trading period.
-This company belong to USA Country and part of Services sector.
-It has a market capitalization of $.
-Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 8.30% and trading from 50 days moving average with -23.73%.
-The stock price is performing along down drift from its 200 days moving average with -56.00%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

 Net profit margin of the company is 0.70% that shows the company earning by every dollar of sales.
 Gross margin is detected at 24.30% and Operating Margin is noted at 5.20%.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 0.70%.
 Return on Investment (ROI) is 8.00%.
 Return on Equity (ROE) is 2.30%.